Master of Science in Nursing-Family Nurse Practitioner (MSN-FNP)

 Faculty facilitate practicum course work online and during the on-campus intensives through skills labs and simulations; however, required clinical hours will be spent with individual preceptors in a clinical setting.
 The total curriculum requires students to log 705 clinical clock hours as a combination of on-campus clinical experiences and preceptors over the course of the program.

 The focus of the MSN-Family Nurse Practitioner program is primary care of families and individuals across the lifespan.
 As a result, graduates will be prepared to treat diverse populations, with knowledge to promote health and to assess patients of all ages.
 Beyond focusing on the family as a population, the program emphasizes the primary care environment and recruitment of applicants interested in practicing in rural areas, to mitigate the burgeoning shortage of primary care providers in these areas.

 In addition to acquiring the knowledge and skills necessary for certification as a Family Nurse Practitioner, graduates of the program will have developed competence in the theory and techniques of integrative health.
 MSN-Family Nurse Practitioner graduates are required to meet professional competencies related to their focus area of study and population.
 The graduates are qualified to apply to sit for one or more of the following certification examinations:

 - American Nurses Credentialing Center (ANCC) Certification Exam (FNP)

 - American Academy of Nurse Practitioners (AANP) Certification Exam (FNP).

-You can balance your personal and professional obligations with your education.
-The online FNP program is offered on both a full-time and part-time basis, allowing you to determine how you want to manage your time and lifestyle.
+The MSN-FNP program is offered as a full-time or part-time track, allowing students to determine how best to manage school, work, and lifestyle.
+The full-time track is completed in 5 semesters.
 The part-time track can be completed in 8 semesters.
-It is a 48 hour credit degree program.
-If you pursue the part-time option you must be advised before each semester by your graduate advisor.
+Either option is a 48-hour lockstep program, requiring specific sequencing in courses.
+Students in the full time or part-time tracks are required to be advised before each semester by a graduate advisor.